 Neurologists in the Military diagnose and treat patients suffering from organic diseases or disorders of the central or peripheral nervous system.
-They examine patients, and conduct electroencephalographic (EEG) and other diagnostic tests to determine extent of disease and develop a treatment plan.Explore this career outside the military
+They examine patients and conduct electroencephalographic (EEG) and other diagnostic tests to determine the extent of the disease and develop a treatment plan.Explore this career outside the military

 Neurologists work in hospitals and clinics on land and aboard ships.